 - the record of the invoices you have sent,

 The status is set to “pending” by default.
 You can change this to ‘paid’ once the invoice you’ve received payment.

 To create a new invoice, you just click on “Create New Invoice”.

 Once you click on it, it will take you to a new page.
 You can create your new invoice here simply by putting in all the details needed.

 You can create different templates according to your needs.
 For every new template, just click on the drop down box beside “My Templates” and click on “Create New template”.
 Make sure to label your templates to make it easier for you to identify.

 When you are done, you can send the invoice directly or download it as a PDF so you can email it as an attachment.
 You can also save the information in the invoice as a template to help save time when you want to create more invoices in the future.

 - Be detailed in listing what products or services your employer/client is paying for.
 If you are being paid by the hour, indicate how many hours you have worked and how much your salary is per hour.

 - Give your client a reasonable deadline to pay your invoice.
 Most business owners pay their invoices right away.
-But some businesses it might take longer because they have to clear their expenses through their accountants/bookkeepers.
-And depending on the payment system, bank holidays could delay processing.
+But for some businesses, it might take longer because they have to process their expenses through their accountants, bookkeepers or administrators.